2. The Golden Era

 No other conductor in the early history of the Vienna Philharmonic left a longer lasting impression on the orchestra as Hans Richter (1843 - 1916), the legendary conductor of the premiere of Wagner's tetralogy, The Ring of the Nibelungen, in Bayreuth.
 This is not only an appraisal in hindsight, but was also the predominant opinion of the musicians of that time.
 Richter conducted at least 243 concerts and presided over the organization with a one-year interruption from 1875 - 1898.

-The artistic partnership between Richter and the Philharmonic was characterized by the fervor of individuals of flesh and blood.
+The partnership between Richter and the Philharmonic was characterized by artistic intensity.
 The era of Hans Richter, which is referred to as the 'Golden Era' was not a time of static complacency, but rather the constant give-and-take between a headstrong group of musicians and an outstanding conductor, who was in fact a member of the ensemble as the first among equals.